ODIMTA/SustainabilityAssessment/Case 1/README.md

 ## General description

-This repository contains the MATLAB code to reproduce the published results of case 1

 It consists of a total of 11 MATLAB functions:

 * `FVcontinua.m`: It is an auxiliary function associated with the value functions of continuous indicators (MIVES method).
 It returns the satisfaction level for a given value function.